martinbudden/MaybeCube/MC300/readme.md

 ![Printhead_E3DV6_MGN12H_assembly](assemblies/Printhead_E3DV6_MGN12H_assembly.png)

+1. Bolt the fan onto the side of the **X_Carriage_Groovemount_MGN12H**, secure the fan wire with a ziptie.
+2. Ensure a good fit between the fan and the fan duct and bolt the fan duct to the X_Carriage.
-1. Assemble the E3D hotend, including fan, thermistor cartridge and heater cartridge.
+3. Assemble the E3D hotend, including fan, thermistor cartridge and heater cartridge.
-2. Use the Hotend_Clamp to attach the hotend to the X_Carriage.
+4. Use the **Hotend_Clamp** to attach the E3D hotend to the X_Carriage.
-3. Collect the wires together and attach to the X_Carriage using the Hotend_Strain_Relief_Clamp.
+5. Collect the wires together, wrap them in spiral wrap,  and secure them to the X_Carriage using the zipties.
+Note that the wiring is not shown in this diagram.

 ![Printhead_E3DV6_MGN12H_assembled](assemblies/Printhead_E3DV6_MGN12H_assembled.png)